Glitter Germ Experiment

 What are Germs?
 (Very First Lift-the-Flap Questions & Answers)Germs vs. Soap: A Silly Hygiene Book about Washing Hands!
 (Hilarious Hygiene Battle 1)Germs, YUK!: Interactive Germ Book for Preschool & Toddler Children Ages 2-5 | Hand Washing Book for KidsRhyming Book for KidsI Don’t Want to Wash My Hands!The Secret Life of Viruses: Incredible Science Facts about Germs, Vaccines, and What You Can Do to Stay Healthy

-Only four ingredients to start exploring how germs work.
-We really want to emphasize that even though we can’t see them, they’re are in fact germs everywhere.
+There are only four ingredients to start exploring how germs work.
+We want to emphasize that, although we can’t see them, germs are, in fact, everywhere.

 Glitter Germ Experiment Supplies